raphiz/raphael.li/README.md

 ## To be done:
 * Migrate less to sass (+ allow minifier via assets plugin)
 * Put more stuff on the index
-* Add status & initiation to the project list